Support Groups for Separation or Divorce

 We run two 13-week DivorceCare support groups each year, starting in February and August.
 You can find more information below, including how to register your interest in attending a group.

-Our next DivorceCare support group will start on 19 August 2021 and run for 13 weeks until 11 November, meeting from 7:15pm to 8:45pm each Thursday evening.
-Until restrictions ease and we can meet in person, we will be meeting online using Zoom.
+Our next DivorceCare support group starts 22 February 2024 and will run for 13 weeks until 16 May, meeting from 7pm to 9pm each Thursday evening.
 Please register your interest if you would like to attend this group.
-Unfortunately, we will not be able to run DivorceCare for Kids (DC4K) as planned this semester due to the lockdown.

 Most people will tell you that separation and divorce are the most painful and stressful experiences they’ve ever faced.
 Our DivorceCare course will help you deal with the pain of the past and look forward to rebuilding your life.

-You’ll learn practical strategies and information that will help you recover from your separation or divorce.
+You’ll learn practical strategies and information that will help you recover from your separation or divorce, learning from the experts and those who’ve been through it.

 DivorceCare changed my life at a time when I thought my life was over.